walragatver/walragatver.github.io/_posts/2019-01-14-kwoc-report.md

 **Choosing the Projects**

 I wanted to work mainly on the projects that were using Python, Machine Learning, Deep Learning algorithms and frameworks and thus, adhered to them.
-I went through projects like Stock Market Forecasting, Benji, Sangita, Merkalysis, Ball Sacker, Artemis Arrow, Imagery
+I went through projects like Stock Market Forecasting, Benji, Sangita, Merkalysis, Ball Sacker, Artemis Arrow, Imagery and started working on them.
+In the long run I decided to continue with Stock Market Forecasting.

 **Work/Challenges**

 **1. STOCK MARKET FORECASTING**

-I came across the ‘git’ project which immediately took my attention as I was trying to understand the version control systems.
-After being unable to explore much on myself, my mentor the project - Pranit Bauva, asked me via mail about my proceedings.
-He gave me some pointers to work upon – the microtasks in Git project for 2017.
-I worked upon 2 of the microtasks :
-1] Investigate if it is possible to use pylint to analyze git-p4 python code.
-I learned about the linting process – highly useful in maintaining coding practices and also about the pylint tool.
-2] Avoid pipes in git related commands for test suite.
-To make testing more transparent, piping in git commands should be avoided and rather write output of each command to a file and use it for testing.
-I learned about the general expression grep and its git specifics.

-**2. SMVDU-ALGOS**

-This project is about the various basic to advanced algorithms used in Computer Science field.
-I added selection sort algorithm for C++.
-I worked on topological sort algorithm but the implementation failed to pass certain test cases as when reviewed.
-I created a new implementation for it but was unable to create PR before the pens down date.

-**3. Coala**

-Coala has very friendly community support for the newcomers and I worked upon adding travis CI task.

-**4. Sensenet**

-Python task.!
-‘Make pip install’ was the task to be completed.
-I learned how to make the project package pip installble rather than building it from source.
-I also learned to build packages from source.

-**5. Social-Media-Review-Platform**

-The task was to integrate php code sniffer for code quality.
-I created the phpcs.xml file for using code sniffer, but the pull request was not reviewed and merged.

-**6. Hoxnox**

-The project had one JS issue – ‘make the project field in portfolio optional’ and I tried working on it.
-This required some validation JS file changes and corresponding html file changes.
-I made the changes in JS file correctly but html changes were not done initially, PR failed at review.
-I couldn’t work on the issue again before the end of coding period.
+The main reason I adhered to this project was I liked approach of my mentor.
+He introduced some bugs(partial updates) in the codebase so that whenever a person tries to understand the code he will also update and debug it with his own logic.
+This made learning the codebase quite a lot of fun.
+At the very Beginning, I updated the webcrawlers of the project with urllib3 library of python and fixed some minor bugs.
+I also got to know how webscrapping can be easily done with beautiful-soup.(library of python).
+Afterwards, for during my mid evaluation I worked on enhancing the preprocessing steps of the training model.
+I added a module through which we can use pretrained word vectors to make word embeddings for our vocabulary.
+Also, using that I made word vectors for the project vocabulary using GloVe and stored it seperately.
+Finally, I started working on enhancing the Deep Learning model.
+I almost Trained 50-80 different models with the help of tensorflow-gpu on training set containing 100k news.
+I learned various techniques to improve the accuracy of model.
+After lot of experiments I was able to find that stacked Bi-GRU model is the best model for a given task.
+During my entire journey I was learning quite a lot of things everyday.

 **Verdict**